Puzzle Pieces by Age

 Choosing the perfect puzzle for a kid can be a difficult task.
 But here are some tips to help you out:

-1. Start off with simple puzzles – It is best to start children off with puzzle material with fewer pieces that they can easily put together and learn the basics of matching shapes and patterns.
-This can also make it more enjoyable than frustrating.
+It is best to start children off with puzzles that have fewer pieces, allowing them to easily put them together and learn the basics of matching shapes and patterns.
+This can make the experience more enjoyable and less frustrating.
+For guidance on puzzle selection, see Jigsaw Puzzles for Critical Thinking.

-2. Look for age-appropriate themes – Opting for puzzles with characters, animals, or other familiar images that fit their age and interests will help young kids make connections between the image and their skill set.
+Opting for puzzles with characters, animals, or other familiar images that fit their age and interests will help young kids make connections between the image and their skill set.
+For more ideas on themes, explore Early Jigsaw Puzzle Designs.

-3. Consider your child’s skill level – If you think your child is ready for something a bit more advanced, look for floor puzzles with more pieces or a more challenging level to help build upon what they already know.
-Doing so will prevent them from getting too frustrated and give them a feeling of accomplishment when finished.
+If you think your child is ready for something a bit more advanced, look for floor puzzles with more pieces or a higher level of challenge to help build upon what they already know.
+Doing so will prevent frustration and give them a sense of accomplishment when finished.
+For additional tips on choosing the right puzzle size, read Jigsaw Puzzle Size Consideration.

-4. Double check for safety – Make sure that all pieces are sturdy enough for little hands and don’t contain any small parts that could potentially become a choking hazard if swallowed – always check labels!
+Make sure that all pieces are sturdy enough for little hands and don’t contain any small parts that could potentially become a choking hazard if swallowed—always check labels!
+For ensuring safety, see Can a Jigsaw Puzzle Be Laminated?.

 With these tips in mind, you should have no problem finding the perfect puzzle for your kid!